 Formed as part of the President’s Interdisciplinary Seed Grant program, this group aims to develop novel data products, quantitative methods, and theory on the drivers of zoonotic spillover and the geography of emerging infectious diseases.
 We seek to build new tools for predictive modeling and risk mapping that provide an economic perspective on global disease surveillance.
-Recent group activities have included the development of an annotated database illustrating which factors, settings, and pathogens are most commonly associated with spillover events.
+This group is chaired by Patrick Stephens.

 Social and ecological determinants of multi-host vector-borne infections in dynamic tropical landscapes

 This project is an international, interdisciplinary collaboration between researchers associated with CEID, the UGA Department of Anthropology, and the Gorgas Memorial Institute of Health Studies in Panama.